lastmjs/redux-store-element/README.md

 <link rel="import" href="node_modules/redux-store-element/redux-store.html">
 ```

-This is a web component, meaning its underlying technologies have not yet been implemented in all browsers.
-Include this polyfill (automatically installed with this package) to ensure support across all modern browsers:
+This custom element depends on the custom elements and HTML imports web component specifications, which are supported by all browsers yet.
+Include the webcomponentjs polyfills to ensure support across all modern browsers:
 ```
+// CONSOLE
+npm install --save @webcomponents/webcomponentsjs

+// HTML
-<script src="bower_components/webcomponentsjs/webcomponents-lite.min.js"></script>
+<script src="node_modules/webcomponentsjs/webcomponents-hi-ce.js"></script>
 ```

 The following examples are written with Polymer.
 It shouldn't be too hard to adapt them to other libraries and frameworks, keeping in mind their data-binding systems and DOM interactions: